“Thoughts without content are empty, intuitions (perceptions) without concepts are blind”

 He maintained that without this synthesis of understanding and sensibility the world would be quite unintelligible.
 Which is to say that abstractions without perceptions are nondescript; perceptions without abstractions are featureless and unrelatable.

 In a Kantian sense, our understanding of objective reality is tinted by our intuition.
 There’s no way of separating objectivity – the external world – and subjectivity – the internal world.
 Both are dependent upon one another.
 Because awareness of the external necessitates the internal.
 And so, in simple terms, perception of our surroundings is akin to wearing green-tinted glasses.
 All our experiences are filtered through them.
-We therefore can’t reliably conceive of an outside world that’s truly independent of the way we perceive it, just as someone who unknowingly wears green-tinted glasses would not be able to conceive of a non-green colour.
+We therefore cannot reliably conceive of an outside world that’s truly independent of the way we perceive it, just as someone who unknowingly wears green-tinted glasses would not be able to conceive of a non-green colour.
 The thought would be alien to them.

 The summation of Kant’s ideas on perception can be found in his doctrine of transcendental idealism.
 He said that space, time and causation are mere sensibilities.
 Unlike George Berkeley’s subjective idealism, Kant’s theory maintains that the external world ‘does’ exist, but that its objective nature is unknowable.